Rartoo/PHPMailer/README.md

 # PHPMailer
-The classic email sending library for PHP

-Drop in and go code for sending using SMTP via PHP
+The classic email sending library for PHP - stripped down, simple drop in for sending email using SMTP